semi1617/semi1617.github.io/README.md

 the same age as many of the kids.
 In addition, as I've grown up I've realized the disproportianate impact of gun violence on those who share my identity - Black Americans.
-Over the years, these two factors have pulled me to spend extra moments learning and focusing on the impacts of gun violence something I am proud to be able to bring awarness to through this project.
+Over the years, these two factors have pulled me to spend extra moments learning and focusing on the impacts of gun violence something I am proud to be able to bring awareness to through this project.